mulcmu/esphome-levoit-core300s/README.md

 Internal ESP32 seems to use MQTT to communicate with Vesync servers.
 Wireshark dissector shows packets as malformed.
 They might be encrypted.

 FW update downloads file from fw.vesync.com.
 Looks to be initiated by MQTT.
-OTA error message indicates vesync header invalid.
+Just flashing the OTA binary or saved binary doesn't seem to update the U2 firmware automatically.
+Looks like another MQTT command and file download for MCU update.

+Ordered 2 more October 2022, still have 1.1.01 and 2.0.7 firmware from factory.